AdobeDocs/commerce-webapi/src/pages/rest/asynchronous-web-endpoints.md

 <InlineAlert variant="info" slots="text"/>

 GET requests are not supported.
-Although Magento does not currently implement any PATCH requests, they are supported in custom extensions.
+Although Commerce does not currently implement any PATCH requests, they are supported in custom extensions.

 The route to all asynchronous calls contains the prefix `/async`, added before `/V1` of a standard synchronous endpoint.
 For example: